 Are you still letting your gaze fall longingly at the posters and magazines?
 Do you find yourself giving into the temptation to watch the latest Miss America pageants?
 Do you make special trips to the mall to purposely find what’s in vogue?
 Do you watch movies that idealize something other than God’s standards?
 Do your friends constantly contradict what you believe about God’s beauty?

 If these things are a stumbling block to you, it’s time to clean house!
 You may be putting God’s Word in, but if you’re putting in the contradictory at the same time, you’re working against yourself.
 They will try to coexist together where neither one seems to reign.
 It will be a constant battle.
 The best thing to do is to clean house by illuminating the stumbling block altogether.
 Identify the greatest source of frustration and steer clear!

-- Listen to women speakers such as Danna Gresh, Lisa Bevere, and Joyce Meyer for a consistent diet of strengthening words!
+I recommend Danna Gresh, Lisa Bevere, Joyce Meyer, and Teri Savelle Foy for a consistent diet of strengthening words!

-- Find songs on the topic that will encourage you as you listen!
+Choose songs that will encourage you!
 Something about music helps soothe your soul (if on the right topic), and can further engrain what you believe into your heart!

 God is for you and not against you!
 He wants you to be free to be the woman God’s called you to be . . . without the bondage of wrong thinking concerning beauty.
 He is your constant Source of affirmation in a world that doesn’t see the value and legitimacy of true, Godly beauty!